dindagustiayu/Basic-NumPy-and-Matplotlib-for-solving-physics-problems./README.md

 This work aims to applying the concept of __NumPy array and Matplotlib__ for solving physics problems by Python 3 and Jupyter Notebook.
 There are some solutions for tasks in this Python code.

 ## P5.1 - Correct Einstein's mistakes
 Special relativity is the area of physics deling with incredibly large velocities.
-In special relitivity, the momentum _p_ of an object with velocity _v_(in m/s), and mass _m_ (in kg) is given as.
+In special relativity, the momentum _p_ of an object with velocity _v_(in m/s), and mass _m_ (in kg) is given as.

 $p=m.v.\gamma, \gamma=\frac{1}{\sqrt{1-\frac{v^{2}}{c^{2}}}}$

-where c$\approx$ 300.000.000 m/s is the speed of light.
+where c $\approx300.000.000$ m/s is the speed of light.
 The program below attempts to calculate the momentum of an object with speed equal to 1/3 the speed of light, and mass m = 0.14 kg.
 The program has many errors, and doesn't work.
 Copy and run the program.
 Correct the errors, and make it work like intended.

 ## P5.2 - Rydberg's constant
 Rydberg's constant $R_{\infty}$ for a heavy atom is used in physics to calculate the wavelength to spectral lines.
 The constant has been found to have the following value: